St. Louis City SC: Colors, badge, and sponsorship

 The crest features the iconic Gateway Arch, and the two curved lines symbolize the confluence of North America's two longest rivers, the Mississippi River and the Missouri River, which is located just a few miles north of Downtown St. Louis.
-Officially, the team's colors are city red, river blue, energy yellow, arch steel gray, and white.
+Officially, the team color is CITY Red.
+River Blue, Energy Yellow, and Arch Steel Gray, colors announced by the club in 2022, were later abandoned and are no longer in use.
 The shade of red can easily be mistaken as a shade of magenta or pink, or bright maroon depending on the lighting.